Our experience with COVID-19/coronavirus antibody testing

 There is no doubt that the SARS-CoV-2 coronavirus, also known as COVID-19, will continue to impact our daily lives for the foreseeable future.
 The medical community has worked tirelessly to research this new virus and provide the best possible means for stopping its spread and improving health outcomes for those who become infected.

 Olympus Health & Performance is part of the medical community and is in a unique position to aid the recovery and research process by being Utah’s first private provider of coronavirus antibody testing.
-In addition, we offer coronavirus PCR testing for businesses.
+In addition, we offer coronavirus PCR testing and coronavirus rapid antigen testing.
 As we have first-hand experience with the tests, testing process, data collection and reporting, and more, we wanted to share the answers to the top-5 frequently asked questions that come up about testing.

 But first, a little about us